y3vhenii/project2_DataStructuresAndAlgorithms/README.md

 # project2_DataStructuresAndAlgorithms
 Project 2: Graphs and Graph Traversals
-Part 1 file contains tests in the main, so I didn't upload pictures.
+*** BEFORE CODE REVIEW ***
+part1.py includes answers to #3 of the project before code review
-ThankYouVetext.py includes code for #4 of the project (includes tests in main)
+ThankYouVetext.py includes answers to #4 of the project before code review
-Dijkstras.py includes answers to #5 of the project (includes tests in main)
+Dijkstras.py includes answers to #5 of the project before code review
-AStar.py includes answers to #6 of the project (includes tests in main)
+AStar.py includes answers to #6 of the project before code review
-NOTE: Please compile using python filename.py and NOT python3 filename.py
+*** AFTER CODE REVIEW ***